 - University of Houston Law Center (J.D.
 2009; Order of the Barons; Notes & Comments Editor, Houston Law Review); The University of Texas (B.S. and B.A. with honors 2004)

-- Texas and U.S. District Courts for the Southern, Northern, and Western Districts of Texas
+- Texas; Fifth Circuit; U.S. District Courts for the Southern, Northern, Eastern and Western Districts of Texas

 "Outstanding Subcommittee Chair for the Energy Litigation Committee," ABA Section of Litigation (2015-2016)